 - Describe an agency's organization, procedure, or practice requirements

-On May 22, 2019, the Department's spring 2019 regulatory agenda was published.
+On November 20, 2019, the Department's fall 2019 regulatory agenda was published.
 The regulatory agenda is a listing of all the regulations the Department of Labor expects to have under active consideration for promulgation, proposal, or review during the next 6- to 12-months.

 Regulations Currently Open for Comment

 As part of the rulemaking process, the American public has the opportunity to comment on proposed rules and other regulatory actions.
 See the Department’s list of regulations currently open for comment.